-We can target even a region of a muscle fiber’s length through range of motion likely due to non-uniform fibers, intrafascicularly-terminating (non-spanning) fibers, and sarcomere nonuniformity.
+We can target even a region along a muscle fiber’s length through different functions and ranges of motion though why is unclear.

 This should give you some direction in designing your own bodybuilding program, understanding the potential for isolation.
 It should also help you to make sense of the countless exercises available.